vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/CoM Weekly.md

 Credit score is good
 Jerri uses their fire to snuff out a grill fire

+### At the Bodega
 Vince Lancaster
-24, liquor store
+24, bodega
-Jerri saved liqour store from a fire before it got burnt down that same day by an arsonist
+Jerri saved bodega from a grill fire before it got burnt down that same day by an arsonist

+### At the Bodega, Again
 Serial Arsonist
 Calling card - Fireside
 Build of person
-Mark on back of hand
+Mark on back of hand left side

 ### Downtime
 Jerry -> Explores Mythos -> Hitting the books on lucifer and lucifer-esque figures